 HERITAGE CREEK FARM CAMP

 Payment Schedule: A deposit per child/session is required at time of registration.
 Please see specific programs for details as the deposit amount varies per program.
-Full payment can be remitted at anytime, but must be received on or before the first day of camp.
+Full payment can be remitted at anytime, but must be received on or before May 1, 2020.
+If you are registering for multiple sessions and this creates a financial challenge, please contact the Administration Office to discuss the possibility of other payment arrangements.
 Payments can be made online via Paypal or by mail to: Heritage Creek Farm Camp 1949 Milton Grove Road, Mount Joy, PA 17552.
+For families enrolled in the Country Kids Program, payment schedules are emailed that clearly outline amounts and due dates for each weekly session.
+These payment schedules are updated throughout the summer season and will serve as your receipt for tax purposes.

 Registration: Your child will be placed on the camp roster after we have received your online registration form and deposit.
 Registration is on a first come, first serve basis.
 Registrants will receive a confirmation email to keep for their records.
 If the session is full, you will be notified and will have the option to be placed on our waiting list for the session, apply your deposit/payment to another session with availability, or receive a full payment for your deposit/payment.

-Dismissal Policy: Camp Administration reserves the right to dismiss a camper who, in their opinion, is a hazard to the safety or the rights of others, or who appears to have rejected the reasonable expectations of the camp (see Camper's Code of Conduct).
-Staff members will make every effort to resolve any conflicts with all parties, before a camper is dismissed.
+Dismissal Policy: Camp Administration reserves the right to dismiss a camper or participant in the Teen Leadership Program who, in their opinion, is a hazard to the safety or the rights of others, or who appears to have rejected the reasonable expectations of the camp (see Camper's Code of Conduct).
+Staff members will make every effort to resolve any conflicts with all parties, before participant is dismissed.
 If a camper is dismissed there will be no refund for days missed.

 We ask that campers bring only the items on the packing list or as requested by our session information.
 Campers will be kept busy with hands-on outdoor activities.
 In keeping with our wholesome and simplistic values, electronic devices and other unnecessary personal items should be left at home - they will not be missed.